 Balancing jobsite experience with office experience provides a concrete contractor skills in managing paperwork and financial aspects of running a business as well interpersonal skills required for developing positive relationships with employees, general contractors, suppliers, and owners.
 To avoid being all things to all people, concrete contractors must determine their area of focus: residential, commercial, road construction.
 Different specialties require different skills among your crew, materials, and equipment.

 Professional associations such as the American Society of Concrete Contractors provides ongoing educational and networking opportunities.
-Participation in ASCC industry events including the annual World of Concrete trade show provides technical and business resources to help you be more efficient in the field and the office.
+Participation in ASCC industry events including the annual World of Concrete trade show provides technical and business resources to help you be more efficient in the concrete work field and the office.